kpradeep12/code-blogger/_posts/2018-12-04-understanding-kotlin-extension-functions.md

 <2> *println* function is not part of **String** class but we are calling extension function.
 <3> Declared an extension function on String class.
 More about this in the next section.

-Now we can directly call *println* on *String* to print text on the console.

 ## Declare Extension Functions

 To declare an extension function we need to prefix *function name* with *receiver type* separating with *dot* like below.